cybercongress/delegation-toolkit/README.md

 5. Kicks off heroes from the `BLACK_LIST`

-6. Calculates endorsments and sorts heroes descending by total
+6. Calculates endorsements and sorts heroes descending by total

 7. Saves pivot table in `./delegation_strategy.csv`